-Update 2018: *Amy now lives at Jubilee Home.
-She attends on-site school, called New Horizons School, with her foster sisters, where she learns at her own academic level and attends a music class daily.
+*Amy lives at Jubilee Home where she attends on-site school, called New Horizons School, where she learns at her own academic level and attends a music class daily.
 Learn more about her school, as well as donate toward operational costs, here.

 *Amy would climb up into your lap and let you cuddle her till the cows come home if you let her!
 She likes to get right up around your neck, which I think is absolutely precious. *Amy is not a baby by any means, but she is still an amazing individual.
 She is described as having an independent side in addition to her love for cuddling, which is great!

 That’s why, since *Amy is fully sponsored, I sincerely hope you will consider sponsoring another child monthly, so they may all know the love and extra care sponsorship brings.
 Good health and great care are high priorities as SCH.
 Sponsorship ensures children and young adults like *Amy get the best care possible.

 This includes nutritious food and supplements; clean drinking water; the excellent care of ayahs, nurses, and/or foster parents; a safe place to sleep; medical care including medicine and any physical or other therapies required; and a great environment in which a child can grow old and thrive surrounded by people who love her.

 It includes the best possible outcome for *Amy and other kids like her – that she is able to continue on her path of happiness throughout her life, through the love of those people near and far who are standing behind her and acting as her village.

 Ayahs, nurses, staff, volunteers, sponsors, and people all around the globe, standing up to say: “We’re here for you, rooting for your ultimate success in life.”
 That’s what you say to *Amy, or any child, when you sponsor.
 Are you that person?